Chart Color Schemes

 Altona North has seen below average employment performance when compared to national benchmarks

-Altona North has a well-educated workforce with professional services being strongly represented.
-The unemployment rate was 4.8% in the past year, with an estimated employment growth of 5%.
+Altona North has a well-educated workforce with strong representation in professional services.
+The unemployment rate was 4.8% as of September 2025.
+Employment growth over the past year was estimated at 4.9%.

-Health care & social assistance employs 11.1% of local workers, below Greater Melbourne's 14.2%.
-The worker-to-resident ratio indicates substantial local employment opportunities.
-Over the year to September 2025, employment increased by 5%, while labour force grew by 5.9%, resulting in a 0.9 percentage point rise in unemployment.
-In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment.
-State-level data to 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Altona North's employment mix suggests local employment should increase by 6.4% over five years and 13.1% over ten years.
+Health care & social assistance employs 11.1% of local workers, below Greater Melbourne's rate of 14.2%.
+There were 6,917 residents in work as of September 2025.
+The ratio of workers to residents is 0.8, indicating substantial employment opportunities locally.
+Over the year ending September 2025, employment increased by 4.9% while labour force grew by 5.9%, leading to an unemployment rise of 0.9 percentage points.
+National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Altona North's employment mix suggests local employment should increase by 6.4% over five years and 13.1% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment